 From early in their life, your little one will have the chance to benefit from a vaccination schedule.
 By following it, you help their immune system recognise and battle against deadly pathogens.

 Most childhood vaccinations won't cause a reaction.
 However, it is normal for your child to have a bit of a temperature following certain ones.
 For your reassurance, use a Fevermates strip for temperature monitoring.
 We carry stick on fever indicators to assist you in the easy monitoring of temperature.
 Their fever shouldn't go too high, but if it does, you can always ask a medical professional for advice.

 Your local health board will likely provide information on disease outbreaks that are near to you.
 Although coming into contact with pathogens helps your child's immune system recognise them, you don't want to expose them unnecessarily.
 Each sniffle they catch weakens their immunity against anything more deadly in the nearby area.

 Naturally, you can't protect your child against all nearby viruses.
 But you can care for them when they catch one.
-In addition to temperature monitoring, make sure you keep them well-hydrated and comfortable.
+In addition to our stick on fever indicators for temperature monitoring, make sure you keep them well-hydrated and comfortable.

 Dressing for the weather

 There's no direct link between being cold and catching a cold.
 However, scientists do recognise that having an elevated body temperature can help make some immune cells work better.
 Additionally, there's evidence to suggest that being in environments that are less than 5 degrees Celsius has a negative impact on your body temperature.